MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 3. In [!include[cc-microsoft](../includes/cc-microsoft.md)] Store, select **Install** to download and install the application.

     > [!NOTE]
-    > For instructions on opening and signing in to the app, see the [PC authoring guide](pc-authoring.md).
+    > For instructions on opening and signing in to the app, see [Install, open, and sign in to the PC app](install-sign-in-pc-app.md).

 ### Install the HoloLens app